eyulaeva1/annual_2023/README.md

 ### Legal and Regulatory Impact

 #### Elaborating on Security Issues Discussed by the FCC
+@@move to MSRI
 On January 20, 2022, a meeting took place between David Clark (CSAIL/MIT), KC Claffy, Mr. Ken Carlberg, and Padma Krishnaswamy from the FCC to discuss the Notice of Inquiry on Secure Internet Routing.
 The meeting addressed various comments reflecting the widespread understanding of the severity of routing security issues.
 While U.S. government agencies advocate FCC action, some emphasize the challenges of regulation, the government's adoption of security practices, and the importance of non-regulatory approaches.
 The discussion highlighted the increasing tension on the topic amid prolonged multistakeholder efforts and the growing risk of BGP hijacks affecting even major corporations.
 The researchers provided additional perspectives based on their academic expertise in Internet architecture and routing. ([Notice of Ex Parte Meeting, Secure Internet Routing](https://catalog.caida.org/details/paper/2023_notice_of_ex_parte_meeting_fcc_22_90/), FCC)

 #### Reporting on the EU Digital Services Act
+@@move to MSRI
 The EU Digital Services Act (DSA) is intended to reduce the risks and challenges for individual recipients of Digital Information services, in particular what are described as intermediate services.
 The regulation imposes specific obligations on platforms that allow online trading, and expanded obligations on very large online platforms and very large search engines.
 A second goal of the DSA is to provide a single, harmonized regulatory framework for the Union, and to preempt the creation of divergent regulatory structures by individual States.
 The regulation states that Member States should not adopt or maintain additional national requirements relating to the matters falling within the scope of this Regulation.([The EU Digital Services Act and Academic Research - Technical Report](https://catalog.caida.org/details/paper/2023_eu_digital_services_act/), CAIDA)

 [---Data and Ontology Mapping]: # (---------------------------------------------)
 ### Data and Ontology Mapping

 #### Mapping Ontologies onto Dataset Schemas
+@@Move to MSRI
+We continued working on “CAIDA Data Schema”, a unified relational descriptive representation of the data contained in the dataset.
+We started using data “categories” that allow for classification of objects and properties.
+The goal of the Annotated Schema is to provide a high-level unified structure for comparing, joining, and understanding datasets from different sources and formats.
+In pursuit of this goal, the Annotated Schema provides a set of canonical object categories, properties, and namespaces.
+This will enable doing semantic search/queries on databases.
+The latest version of the schema can be found at  ([Annotated Schema: Mapping Ontologies onto Dataset Schemas](https://catalog.caida.org/details/paper/2023_annotated_schema/), CAIDA)
-The goal of this proposal, Annotated Schema (AS), is to provide a limited ontology of annotations for dataset metadata that inform a prospective user of the classes, properties, and identifiers contained in the data.
-The intended audience of this document includes Data Curators (annotators) who want to create meaningful dataset descriptions, and those searching for data sets in our catalog. ([Annotated Schema: Mapping Ontologies onto Dataset Schemas](https://catalog.caida.org/details/paper/2023_annotated_schema/), CAIDA)
+ The intended audience of this document includes Data Curators (annotators) who want to create meaningful dataset descriptions, and those searching for data sets in our catalog.
+## STARNOVA

 [MEASINFRA section]: # (==================================================================================================)
 ## Measurement Infrastructure and Data Sharing Projects